openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-camera.md

 **Resolution Steps**

-This is a general system error with unclear occurrence scenarios.
-It is recommended to recreate the business logic.
+This is a system-level generic error with unclear occurrence scenarios.
+It is recommended to recreate the service instance.